urbit/docs/docs/arvo/internals/eyre/commentary.md

 `++add-subs:ix`, the ix core fetched `++for-view` by hashing the request `++oryx-to-ixor`.

-[#ixor] A view has all the state associated with a client that must be remembered between events.
+<a id="ixor"/> A view has all the state associated with a client that must be
+remembered between events.
 In this case, this is what app/path the request duct is associated with; but mainly, `++add-subs:ix` will `pass-note` to `%gall` so it `%show`s the data on the path, current and future.